EPCCed/Intro-to-HPC/content/Part1_Supercomputing/Supercomputing_world.md

 "Every two years the CPU clock frequency doubled."

-We saw clock speeds steadily increasing, finally breaking the GHz barrier (a billion cycles per second) in the early twenty-first century century.
+We saw clock speeds steadily increasing, finally breaking the GHz barrier (a billion cycles per second) in the early twenty-first century.
 But then this growth stopped, and clock speeds have remained at a few GHz for more than a decade.
 So did Moore’s law stop?

 The problem is that increasing clock frequency comes at a cost: it takes more power.
 Above a few GHz, our processors become too power hungry and too hot to use in everyday devices.
 But Moore’s law continues, so rather than increasing the frequency we put more processors on the same physical chip.
 We call these CPU-cores, and we now have multicore processors.
 The below image shows a schematic of a modern processor (Intel’s Core i7) with four CPU-cores (four pinkish rectangles).